maqboolkhan/kubernetes-fullstack-tutorial/README.md

 ### Using Docker Compose

-It is quickest way to try this project.
+It is the quickest way to try this project.
 You only need to have `Docker` installed and make sure docker is running and simply run.

 ```bash
 docker-compose up -d
 ```

-Visit http://localhost:3000 to visit to the Simpei app.
+Visit http://localhost:3000 to access the Simpei app.

 To stop the application, run